Anselmo Guido Pecorari: Biography

 Ordained a priest on 27 September 1970, he is an expert in Ecclesiastical Law and Roman Catholic theology.

 Pecorari earned a Doctorate in Sacred Theology in 1977 and a Doctorate in Canon Law in 1980, both from the Pontifical University of St. Thomas Aquinas, Angelicum in Rome.

+Diplomatic career

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1977.

 Active since 1980 in the diplomatic service of the Holy See.
-First he served in Liberia, Spain, Ireland and Slovenia.
+First, he served in Liberia, Spain, Ireland and Slovenia.
 In 1981 he received the title Chaplain of His Holiness (Monsignore) and in 1991 the title Honorary Prelate of His Holiness.

 On 29 November 2003 he was appointed titular archbishop of Populonia and Apostolic Nuncio to Rwanda.

 Pope Benedict XVI named him Apostolic Nuncio to Uruguay on 24 May 2008.

 Pope Francis named him Nuncio to Bulgaria on 25 April 2014 and to Macedonia as well on 11 July.
 He ended his service in both positions on 31 December 2021.